gsantopaolo/reforge-ai/readme.md

 - sometimes in gen moder it was refusing to read, i guess the llm chosen the wrong tool no matter what feedback i gave it was not abe to read.
 Restartin made it works
 - gen moder, sometimes it makes sometimes it doesn't make it
+- manualy delete folder since agent does not have the capability to delete folders